How to Be Happy: 3 Simple Things Celebs Do When They're Down

 When it comes to bringing the sun back into your life, there are more ways than one to do it (including literally buying sunlight).
 Since, you can imagine, it's a bit hard to do press tours or maintain hectic schedules when you're down and out, celebs do it all the time.
 And although it may seem that our favorite A-listers are larger-than-life, they're human beings that have bad days, too.

-So we consulted a few experts (curious to hear what Beyoncé's trainer has to say?) on how your favorite stars get in better spirits.
+So we consulted a few experts (curious to hear what one of Beyoncé's trainers has to say?) on how your favorite stars get in better spirits.

-Keep reading for the four ways celebs turn their frowns upside down.
+Keep reading for the three ways celebs turn their frowns upside down.

 It's time to get your blood pumping!
 Celebrity fitness guru AJ Johnson, whose clients include Ivy Park owner Beyoncé, Viola Davis, Emily Blunt, Stevie Wonder and Lindsay Lohan, pays close attention to her clients' moods when they walk in her LA-based gym.